Understanding Behavioral Healthcare Coverage in Ohio

 One of the key concepts in healthcare that is frequently addressed is the idea of “parity,” especially when it comes to behavioral healthcare.
 In healthcare, this concept refers to ensuring that mental health and substance use services are covered equally to medical and surgical care.
 This means insurance providers should not impose stricter limitations or higher costs on behavioral health services than they do on other forms of healthcare.

-Despite its importance, achieving true parity remains a challenge.
-Disparities in coverage persist, especially in certain programs where parity laws don’t apply, such as Medicare.
+Despite its importance, achieving true parity remains a challenge, and disparities in coverage persist.
+“Parity applies to commercial plans and Medicaid managed care; however, it does not technically apply in the Medicare program,” Teresa explained.
 These gaps leave many individuals struggling to access the care they need.
 Additionally, even where parity should be enforced, some insurance plans fall short, creating barriers like limited provider networks or unclear processes for approval and reimbursement.

 We stress the importance of understanding your rights when it comes to healthcare coverage.
 If you experience challenges accessing behavioral health services, knowing what parity means can help you advocate for the care you deserve.